hackgvl/nights/.github/ISSUE_TEMPLATE/logistics---gather-in-advance.md

 ---

 ## Check-in / Guests
-- [ ] Gather any hand sanitizer
 - [ ] Gather tape needed for signs
 - [ ] Buy / source adhesive labels and green / orange / red highlighters for the check-in list
 - [ ] Gather extra name tag sheets (use the "removable" type as the regular Avery-style tags can fall off)
-- [ ] Gather black marker for walk-in guests to write on their name tags
+- [ ] Gather paper, pen, and black marker for walk-in guests to write on their name tags

 ## Name Tags
 - [ ] Print and gather name tags using the [existing templates on the Avery site](https://www.avery.com/myaccount/projects).